Saturday, 30 August 2025

 Not far from Kunming is Dian Lake, also known by a number of other names including Kunming Lake.
 It is a fault lake located on the Puduhe-Xishan fault in the Yunnan province.
 Its nickname is the "Sparkling Pearl Embedded in a Highland".
 Unfortunately we didn’t get close enough to visit it.

-Daisy our guide sorting out the itinerary with our wonderful leader, Kara
+Daisy our local guide sorting out the itinerary with our wonderful leader, Kara

 A local restaurant for dinner on our first night